-Investing in growth-oriented stocks - Growth-oriented common stocks and other equity-type securities (such as preferred stocks) may involve larger price swings and greater potential for loss than other types of investments.
+Investing in growth-oriented stocks - Growth-oriented common stocks and other equitytype securities (such as preferred stocks) may involve larger price swings and greater potential for loss than other types of investments.
+These risks may be even greater in the case of smaller capitalization stocks.